shauryashaurya/ML_Intro/readme.md

-If the field of ML was Doc Brown, this introduction to machine tutorial is Marty McFly.
+If the field of ML was Doc Brown, this introduction to machine learning tutorial is Marty McFly.

 You'll not be able to invent time travel, but you'll be able to stumble and fall all the way to saving the day.

 ## References: